 Both MT700 and MT760 are backed by a bank upon request of the buyer to ensure on-time payments while doing global trade deals.
 Before making a decision to choose either LC or SBLC as the right financial instrument, here are some key differences which you need to keep in mind:

-- The main goal of the DLC MT700 is to ensure that the transaction goes as planned and the payment will be released after the shipment of goods.
+- The main goal of the LC Payment is to ensure that the transaction goes as planned and the payment will be released after the shipment of goods.
 So, it’s called a primary method of payment in global trade.
 On the contrary, Standby LC comes into action, only if there are any unforeseen situations that happen in making the payment.
 This makes SBLC, the secondary mode of payment.

 - MT700 makes your international trade transaction safe and secure; whereas, SBLC provides security in long-term construction projects; as well as, used as a payment guarantee while dealing with domestic vendors.